metabase/metabase/enterprise/frontend/src/embedding-sdk/README.md

 # Metabase embedded analytics SDK

 > This SDK is actively being developed.
 You can expect some changes to the API.
-The SDK currently only works with a specific version of Metabase.
+The SDK currently only works with a Metabase 1.51 or higher.

 With Metabase's Embedded analytics SDK, you can embed individual [Metabase](https://www.metabase.com/) components with React (like standalone charts, dashboards, the query builder, and more).
 You can manage access and interactivity per component, and you have advanced customization for seamless styling.

 [Learn more](https://www.metabase.com/docs/latest/embedding/sdk/introduction).

-## Installation
+## Installing the SDK

 You can install Metabase Embedded analytics SDK for React via npm: